zilliztech/claude-context/README.md

 ## ✨ Features

 - 🔍 **Semantic Code Search**: Ask questions like *"find functions that handle user authentication"* and get relevant, context-rich code instantly.
--  **Context-Aware Discovery**: Understand how different parts of your codebase relate, even across millions of lines.
+- 🧠 **Context-Aware Discovery**: Understand how different parts of your codebase relate, even across millions of lines.
--  **AI-Assisted Programming**: Generate, refactor, or extend code using natural language prompts.
+- 🤖 **AI-Assisted Programming**: Generate, refactor, or extend code using natural language prompts.
--  **Local & Cloud Indexing**: Index your codebase locally or leverage Zilliz Cloud for scalable, privacy-respecting search.
 - ⚡ **Incremental File Synchronization**: Efficiently re-index only changed files using Merkle trees.
--  **Smart Chunking**: AST-based code splitting for context-preserving search and generation.
+- 🧩 **Smart Chunking**: AST-based code splitting for context-preserving search and generation.
--  **Productivity**: Reduce time spent searching and writing boilerplate code—focus on what matters.
--  **Pluggable Embedding Providers**: Support for OpenAI, VoyageAI, Ollama, and more.
+- 🔌 **Pluggable Embedding Providers**: Support for OpenAI, VoyageAI, Ollama, and more.
--  **Vector Storage**: Integrates with Zilliz Cloud for scalable vector search, no matter how large your codebase is.
+- 🗄️ **Vector Storage**: Integrates with Zilliz Cloud for scalable vector search, no matter how large your codebase is.
--  **Customizable**: Configure file extensions, ignore patterns, and embedding models.
+- 🛠️ **Customizable**: Configure file extensions, ignore patterns, and embedding models.

 ---